MrToast99/Nextube-Remaster/README.md

 │       ├── fog.jpg           rain.jpg             snow.jpg
 │       ├── squalls.jpg       thunderstorm.jpg     sand.jpg
 │       └── tornado.jpg       volcanicAsh.jpg
 │
+│   * "MultiInfo" was "MutiInfo" — a typo inherited from the stock firmware — │     in older builds.
+Themes uploaded before this fix still work: the │     firmware falls back to the legacy misspelled folder name per-asset if │     the corrected path isn't found.
+New themes should use "MultiInfo".
+│
 └── FlipClock/            ← required only for FlipClock theme
     └── (same Numbers + AMPM sub-structure, used for split-flap animation)